 The Water Fluency program offers immersion in the language of water as well as tools for navigating the culture, complexity, and future of water management and policy issues.

-This comprehensive program provides an opportunity for participants to learn about water through four in-person classroom discussion days; water-focused site visits; webinar-based trainings; online discussions; and inter-session reading assignments and applications of learning.
+This comprehensive program provides an opportunity for participants to learn about water through four classroom discussion days; water-focused site visits; webinar-based trainings; online discussions; and inter-session reading assignments and applications of learning.